Centre for Information Science

 Successfully completed research students

-- Tony Weller, 2008: Information in nineteenth century England: Exploring contemporary socio-cultural perceptions and understandings.
+- Toni Weller, 2008: Information in nineteenth century England: Exploring contemporary socio-cultural perceptions and understandings.